 We see and record every slight change to a product over time, so you know everything about it.

 For a single dress, it may take capturing hundreds of details to form a complete data point.
 EDITED compiles each of these details every day, and shows how each has changed over time.
-Then it does that for 40 million other products, comprising more than 330 million SKUs at 90,000 brands worldwide.
+Then it does that for 749 million other products, comprising more than 2.5 billion SKUs at 140,000 brands worldwide.

 In this way we actually break down the entire global apparel retail industry every day and send it streaming back to our offices for processing.
 It’s by reconstructing these data points, totaling nearly seven million per day, that we’re able to begin building a real-time view of your market.
 Regardless of segment or country.

 Say you were looking to compare prices of every red dress in the USA between $20 and $30, EDITED would do more than look for words matching ‘red dress’ - it would sort through the data points to find every relevant product, whether it was called red dress or not.
 In this way you can be assured you’re working with 100% visibility, backed by the freshest data.

 As for details about in-store merchandise?
 We don’t need them.

 Retailers have gone omnichannel.
 What’s in stores is also what’s online because it has to be.
 Customers won’t tolerate browsing in one place, and not being able to buy in the other.
 This self-balancing act means that what EDITED shows you is the real market anywhere in the world.
 And if we don’t, we’re always happy to work with our customers to add trackers specific to their needs.